Conditions implying annular chaos: Computer-Assisted Proofs

-The idea is to show numerically, but formally, that the hypotheses of Corollary C are fulfilled for some prescribed maps and hence obtain a proof of the existence of a rotational horseshoe for the given diffeomorphism.
-In the following, we describe a general procedure, which can be done for any $f\in\textrm{Homeo}_0(\A)$ having a global annular attractor carrying fixed points with different rotation vectors.
+The idea is to show numerically, but formally, that the hypotheses of Theorem C are fulfilled for some prescribed maps and hence obtain a proof of the existence of a rotational horseshoe for the given diffeomorphism.
+In the following, we describe a general procedure, which can be done for any $f\in\homeo$ having a global annular attractor carrying fixed points with different rotation numbers.

 \begin{enumerate}